Helinä Häkkänen

-Helinä Häkkänen-Nyholm (born 26 April 1971 in Helsinki) is a Finnish psychologist who has studied narcissism and psychopathy and wrote the first Finnish textbook on the subject, Psykopatia.
-Working as both a criminal psychologist and an associate professor, at the University of Helsinki, Häkkänen-Nyholm studies behavior and the risk factors associated with it.
-She is considered one of Finland's chief experts in forensic psychiatry and has a prolific publishing record.
+Helinä Häkkänen (formerly Häkkänen-Nyholm; born 26 April 1971 in Helsinki) is a Finnish psychologist who has studied narcissism and psychopathy and wrote the first Finnish textbook on the subject, Psykopatia.
+Working as both a criminal psychologist and an associate professor, at the University of Helsinki, Häkkänen-Nyholm studies criminal behavior and the risk factors associated with it.
+She is considered one of Finland's chief experts in forensic psychiatry and legal psychology and has a prolific publishing record.
+She started her career in legal and criminal psychology at the National Bureau of Investigation (NBI) after which she ran a legal company.
+Since 2021, she has worked at Mindroot Ltd, her own company, which is specialized in providing psychological services for the legal industry and EMDR-therapy.
+She still co-operates with the NBI, local police and several other legal operators.
+Her current work as an author focuses on psychology of greed and how greed can ruin family businesses.